tevaughan/how-to-program/how-to-program.md

-% How To Program
+% How To Program a Computer
 % Thomas E. Vaughan
 % 2016 June

 # Introduction

+In 1984, Apple Computer (now Apple) changed the world.
+The popular Macintosh computer ushered in the widespread use of a high-resolution graphical user interface (GUI) that could be conveniently controlled by a pointing device (the "mouse").
+A person could, even without any knowledge of how to write a computer program, easily learn to do useful work on a Macintosh.
+Although this was possible on earlier devices, the Macintosh was the first serious computer that did not even ship with a computer language for the user to write programs (though one could of course purchase software to support writing programs).

-At a basic level, how to use a computer is common knowledge.
-Each of the desktop workstation, the point-of-sale terminal, the tablet, the cell phone, and even the occasional wrist watch is a device with more computing power than the most advanced, room-sized computers of the 1960s.
+By the early 1990s, basic knowledge of how to use a computer became common knowledge.
+Today, each of the desktop workstation, the point-of-sale terminal, the tablet, the cell phone, and even the occasional wrist watch is a device with more computing power than the most advanced, room-sized computers of the 1960s.
 The computer is now an indispensable part of daily life because it can be simultaneously small, powerful in computation, efficient in use of energy, inexpensive, rugged, and easy to use.

-Although the pervasiveness of computers requires widespread knowledge of their basic use, knowledge of advanced usage, which can redefine the operation of the computer, is not so widespread.
+However, although the pervasiveness of computers requires widespread knowledge of their basic use, knowledge of how to program a computer---that is, advanced usage, which can redefine the operation of the computer---is not so widespread.
 My use of "basic" and "advanced" here is not standard, but I think it useful to define these terms in a way that makes clear the difference between merely using software that already exists and writing new software.

 ## Basic Usage of a Computer